MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-location-organization.md

 ms.localizationpriority: medium
 f1.keywords:
   - NOCSH
-description: Learn how to add, change, or remove an emergency location for your organization and assign a location to your users. ms.custom: seo-marvel-mar2020
+description: Learn how to add, change, or remove an emergency location for your organization and how to assign a location to your users. ms.custom: seo-marvel-mar2020
 ---

 # Manage emergency locations for your organization

-This article describes how to add, change, or remove an emergency location for your organization and how to assign an emergency location to your users.
+This article describes how to add, change, or remove an emergency location for your organization; it also describes how to assign an emergency location to your users.

 To assign an emergency location, users, phone numbers, and emergency locations all need to be in the same country.
+To successfully activate a phone number in Microsoft 365 in Belgium, France, Germany, Ireland, Netherlands, and Spain, the address set up in the emergency location, which is used to acquire the number, must match the phone number's area code.

 Regardless of the [PSTN connectivity option](pstn-connectivity.md) you choose&mdash;Microsoft Calling Plans, Operator Connect, Teams Phone Mobile, or Direct Routing&mdash; an emergency location may be assigned to a phone number.